Frank Stallone: 2000s and 2010s

 Stallone appeared as a boxing consultant on the NBC reality television series The Contender in 2005.
-He appeared on the Howard Stern radio and television shows on several occasions.
+He appeared on the Howard Stern radio show on several occasions.
 During one 1992 appearance on The Howard Stern Show, Stallone had a boxing match with television reporter Geraldo Rivera; Stallone won the bout.
 He was a contestant on Hulk Hogan's Celebrity Championship Wrestling, a reality competition series on CMT that followed ten celebrity contestants as they trained to be professional wrestlers.
 He also appeared on an episode of Tim and Eric Awesome Show, Great Job!.

 On August 17, 2010, the Australian comedy duo Hamish & Andy flew Stallone, then aged 60, to Australia for a one-night-only gig called "Hamish & Andy present: Frank Stallone “Let me be Frank with you” The Fully Franked Tour'".
 Following a parade in Melbourne, Stallone performed "Far from Over" to an audience of over 2,000 people.
 Hamish & Andy were big fans of the song, claiming it always pumped them up, and they dubbed the phenomenon "The Frank Effect".
 Stallone said of the night, "This is seriously one of the best, best times I've ever had."

-A documentary directed and produced by Derek Wayne Johnson entitled STALLONE: Frank, That Is about the life, career and survival of Frank Stallone was released in 2021.
+A documentary directed and produced by Derek Wayne Johnson entitled Stallone: Frank, That Is about the life, career, and survival of Frank Stallone was released in 2021.
 The documentary features interviews with Sylvester Stallone, Arnold Schwarzenegger, Billy Zane, Geraldo Rivera, Joe Mantegna and many others.